- Ear infections

 - Professionals & healthcare

-The middle ear is influenced severly by infections.
-During middle ear infections the middle ear produces fluid that can not be properly drained.
-The build up of fluid can cause pain and temporary hearing loss.
+Middle Ear Infection – Explanation and Causes, The middle ear is influenced severely by infections.
+During middle ear infections, the middle ear produces fluid that can not be properly drained.
+The build-up of fluid can cause pain and temporary hearing loss.

 Otitis media is more common in children because of the length and position of their Eustachian tubes.
 Management by a doctor is required to treat this condition.